Last update: 08 Apr 2020 9:34am

 You can read the Directions made under the Emergency Management Act on the Resources page.

 For the latest information about coronavirus go to the Australian Government Department of Health website.

-About the Tasmanian situation and response
+About the Tasmanian situation

 About the global situation

 The World Health Organisation (WHO) website provides up-to-date advice and facts about the situation globally.